-Year Ended Decen 1ber 31,

-2022 2021

-Total general and administrative expenses \$ 10,722 \$ 9,128
+Year Ended December 31, Total general and administrative expenses 2023 2022 Total general and administrative expenses \$ 11,436 \$ 10,722

-G&A expenses for the years ended December 31, 2022 and 2021 were \$10.7 million and \$9.1 million, respectively.
-The increase in 2022 as compared to 2021 was primarily due to higher employee expenses associated with stock-based compensation, higher clinical trial media and awareness expenses, increase in consulting costs for NDA preparedness and strategy, higher legal fees associated with increase in patent activity and increases in premiums for insurance.
+G&A expenses for the years ended December 31, 2023 and 2022 were \$11.4 million and \$10.7 million, respectively.
+The increase in 2023 as compared to 2022 was primarily due to higher employee expenses associated with stock-based compensation, higher legal expenses as a result of general corporate activities, an increase in investor relations activities and commercial market planning activities.
+The increased expenses were partially offset by a decrease in costs associated with clinical trial media and awareness as both the ORCA-3 trial and ORCA-V1 trial were fully enrolled in the third and fourth quarter of 2022, respectively, and lower patent filing expenses as a result of a decrease in patent-associated activities in 2023.